As China enters new era, how much of Mao will stay?

 “The horizons of the re-evaluation have continually been pushed back,” said Rebecca Karl, a New York University history professor who has written a book on Mao.

-At the same time, party congresses have been used to formalize incremental policy steps away from much of what Mao stood and fought for, analysts say.
+At the same time, party congresses have been used to formalise incremental policy steps away from much of what Mao stood and fought for, analysts say.

-The concept of “Socialism With Chinese Characteristics” was added to the party constitution in 1992 and “Deng Xiaoping Theory” made its way in five years later, formalizing China’s turn toward the market.
+The concept of “Socialism With Chinese Characteristics” was added to the party constitution in 1992 and “Deng Xiaoping Theory” made its way in five years later, formalising China’s turn toward the market.

 In 2002, the charter was amended to allow entrepreneurs into the party and assert that the party represents the interests of all Chinese people, not just workers and peasants.

-Meanwhile, “Mao Zedong Thought”, which originated in the 1930s, continues rhetorically to be recognized as one of the party’s guiding principles, an extension of Marxism-Leninism tweaked for China.
+Meanwhile, “Mao Zedong Thought”, which originated in the 1930s, continues rhetorically to be recognised as one of the party’s guiding principles, an extension of Marxism-Leninism tweaked for China.

 “Mao Thought” has been bent and re-shaped time and again over the decades to serve the politics of the day.
 In practical terms “it has been completely gutted”, said Karl.